-- Place a small dishrag in the bottom of a small saucepan (the dishrag is to prevent the can from clanging on the bottom of the pan as it cooks – because that can be annoying for 2-3 hours.)
+- Place a small dishrag in the bottom of a small saucepan (the dishrag is to prevent the can from rattling on the bottom of the pan as it cooks – because that can be annoying for 2-3 hours.)

 - Over 2-3 hours, the sweetened condensed milk will transform into a golden caramel.
-The longer it cooks, the deeper the caramel color and thicker the resulting caramel.
+The longer it cooks, the deeper the caramel color and the thicker the resulting caramel.

-- The top of the caramel may not look as if it’s changed much, but stir it with a spoon and you’ll see a definite transformation.
+- The top of the caramel may not look as if it’s changed much, but stir it with a spoon, and you’ll see a definite transformation.

 Variation on the stovetop method

-- Bring to a boil, then reduce heat to a rapid simmer and cook for 2-3 hours, adding water so that it’s always covered.
+- Bring to a boil, then reduce heat to a rapid simmer and cook for 2-3 hours, adding water so it’s always covered.

 - Remove the can with a pair of tongs and let it cool to room temperature.